digitallyinduced/ihp/Guide/authentication.markdown

 ## Quick-and-Dirty: HTTP Basic Auth

 While IHP provides an authentication toolkit out of the box, it also provides a shortcut for cases where you just want the simplest possible way to enforce a hard-coded username/password before accessing your new web application.
-This shortcut leverages HTTP Basic Authentication built in to all browsers:
+This shortcut leverages HTTP Basic Authentication built into all browsers:

 ```haskell
 instance Controller WidgetsController where
     beforeAction = basicAuth "sanja" "hunter2" "myapp"
 ```

-The parameters are: username, password and authentication realm.
+The parameters are: username, password, and authentication realm.
 The realm can be thought of as an area of validity for the credentials.
 It is common to put the project name, but it can also be blank (meaning the entire domain).

 ## Introduction - Real Authentication

 The usual convention in IHP is to call your user record `User`.
 When there is an admin user, we usually call the record `Admin`.
-In general the authentication can work with any kind of record.
+In general, the authentication can work with any kind of record.
 The only requirement is that it has an id field.

 To use the authentication module, your `users` table needs to have at least an `id`, `email`, `password_hash`, `locked_at` and `failed_login_attempts` field.
 Add this to `Schema.sql`:
 ```sql